 |Annual training hours per employee (non-consolidated, domestic sales companies, NESTOR, SANSEI)

-Data as of December 31 used for each fiscal year.
+Data used is as of December 31 each year

 *1 As of January 15 of each year: Number of days of paid leave taken between January 16 of the target year and January 15 of the following year, compared to the number of days of paid leave granted in the target year